straight-anon/STRAIGHT/README.md

 </details>

 ## Project Page
-Please see anonymized details about the project [here](https://straight-anon.github.io/STRAIGHT/), including the demonstration video.
+Please see anonymized details about the project [here](https://straight-anon.github.io/STRAIGHT/), including the **demonstration video**.
 Please reach out to via email for study data.

 ## Usage